-The column, ‘I’m sorry, he’s not a differently gifted worker – he’s a psycho’ (which has now been withdrawn from the Sunday Times' website) was written by Adrian Furnham, Professor of Psychology at University College London.
+The column’s headline was ‘I’m sorry, he’s not a differently gifted worker – he’s a psycho’ and has been since deleted from the Sunday Times’ website.
+The writer was that Adrian Furnham, Professor of Psychology at University College London.

 In a joint letter to the Sunday Times, Paul Farmer, CEO of Mind; Mark Winstanley, CEO of Rethink Mental Illness; Sue Baker, Director of Time to Change; and Judith Robertson, Programme Director of ‘see me’ Scotland, said:

 “We were concerned to read Adrian Furnham’s column in which he described how described how employers can ‘reject’ potential candidates with ‘abnormal’ traits.
-Many of the traits - such as anxiety, depression and psychosis - are symptoms of mental health problems, which currently affect one in six workers.
-This article leaves the reader with the impression that employers should discriminate against people with these symptoms."
+Many of the traits - such as anxiety, depression and psychosis - are symptoms of mental health problems, affecting one in six workers.
+This article leaves the reader with the impression that employers should discriminate against people with these symptoms.”

 “There are already a huge number of employees with severe and enduring mental health problems who are highly valued members of staff making a valuable contribution to the workplace.
 People with mental health problems face many barriers to employment, not least societal attitudes.
 Terms such as ‘psycho’ fuel the misunderstanding surrounding mental illness – psychologists, professionals and employers should be working to break down that stigma, not contributing to it.”

-We have since received a communication from Professor Furnham in which he apologised for the article and any anxiety or anger it may have caused, which was not his intention.
+We have since received a communication from Professor Furnham.
+He apologised for the article and any anxiety or anger it may have caused, which was not his intention.